-Access to Information Act and Protection of Personal Information
+Promotion of Access to Information Act (PAIA) and the Protection of Personal Information Act (POPIA)

-The NWU complies with the Promotion of Access to Information Act 2 of 2000.
-Therefor an information manual has been published by the University in thee different languages.
+The North-West University(NWU) complies with the Promotion of Access to Information Act 2 of 2000.
+Therefore an information manual has been published by the University in thee different languages.

-The NWU Records Management Policy as well as the NWU file plan and disposal schedule (available on request from the Records Manager) provide an indication of the records the NWU keeps and the manner in which they are managed (record name, reference number, retention period and disposal instruction).
+The NWU Records, Archives and Museum management policy as well as the NWU File plan and disposal schedule (available on request from the Records, Archives and Museum department) provide an indication of the records the NWU keeps and the manner in which these are managed.

-Please note that not all records listed in the NWU file plan and disposal schedule will not necessarily be made available on demand, seeing that certain records are fully or partially confidential and the internal disposal procedures followed by the NWU.
+Please take note that not all records listed in the NWU File plan and disposal schedule will necessarily be made available on request, considering that certain records are fully or partially confidential and/or the internal disposal procedures followed by the NWU.

-The Act considers personal information as extremely valuable and therefor bestows on an individual, as owner of the personal information, certain rights of protection and the ability to exercise control over:
+The Act considers personal information as extremely valuable and therefore bestows on an individual, as owner of the personal information, certain rights of protection and the ability to exercise control over:

-- when and how you choose to share your information (requires consent);
+- when and how you choose to share your information;

 - the type and extent of information you choose to share;

-- transparency and accountability on how your information will be used;
+- transparency and accountability on how information will be used;

 - how and where your information is stored; and